althonos/pyhmmer/README.md

 ## 🗺️ Overview

 HMMER is a biological sequence analysis tool that uses profile hidden Markov models to search for sequence homologs.
-HMMER3 is maintained by members of the the [Eddy/Rivas Laboratory](http://eddylab.org/) at Harvard University.
+HMMER3 is developed and maintained by the [Eddy/Rivas Laboratory](http://eddylab.org/) at Harvard University.

-`pyhmmer` is a Python module, implemented using the [Cython](https://cython.org/) language, that provides bindings to HMMER3.
+`pyhmmer` is a Python package, implemented using the [Cython](https://cython.org/) language, that provides bindings to HMMER3.
 It directly interacts with the HMMER internals, which has the following advantages over CLI wrappers (like [`hmmer-py`](https://pypi.org/project/hmmer/)):